What is drug hypersensitivity syndrome?

 Treatment consists of immediate withdrawal of all suspect medicines, followed by careful monitoring and supportive care.
 It is very important for patients presenting with a high fever and a rash, where a diagnosis of drug hypersensitivity syndrome is considered, to have blood tests as soon as possible.

-Systemic steroids (e.g. prednisone) are generally used in the more severe cases of drug hypersensitivity syndrome involving significant exfoliative dermatitis, pneumonitis and/or hepatitis.
+Systemic corticosteroids (eg, prednisone) are generally used in the more severe cases of drug hypersensitivity syndrome with significant exfoliative dermatitis, pneumonitis, and/or hepatitis.
 However, the benefits of corticosteroids are unknown as controlled clinical trials are lacking.
 Once effective, they should be withdrawn very slowly as the syndrome can recur as the dose reduces.